flowmitry/winterflow-agent/README.md

 ### Manual Installation

-If you prefer to install manually, follow these steps:
+If you prefer to install manually or the automatic installation fails, follow these steps:

 1. **Verify system requirements** and install dependencies
 2. **Create the winterflow user** and add it to the `docker` group